Swimming lessons

-but infant swimming lessons are now recommended to prevent drowning.
+but infant swimming lessons are now recommended to prevent drowning and increase water familiarity.
 There are many different ways of learning to swim with swimming lessons.
 There are community center lessons, semi-private lessons and private lessons.
 Swimming lessons can support children with special needs through adaptive swimming lessons.

 Infant swimming lessons

 The Centers for Disease Control and Prevention (CDC) recommends swimming lessons for children from 1–4, along with other precautionary measures to prevent drowning.
 In 2010, the American Academy of Pediatrics reversed its previous position in which it had disapproved of lessons before age 4, indicating that the evidence no longer supported an advisory against early swimming lessons.

 There is an essential difference between the new infant swimming lessons and the traditional parent-child water play sessions.
 Infant swimming lessons, sometimes called infant swim recovery, teach infants and toddlers how to recover from an accidental fall into a body of water.
 Unlike traditional parent/toddler classes, which encourage the child's face in the water through blowing bubbles, infant swimming lessons instill in the child the skills to regain buoyancy from a submerged state and to tilt the head back, getting it out of the water to take breaths and cry for help.
 Children ages one to six-years-old learn advanced safety skills to roll to their backs to take a breath and then to roll back to their stomachs to continue swimming.

 Swimming lessons reduce the risk of drowning by 88% for babies and children up to 4 years old.